Intestacy Kit – South Australia

-Different rules may apply in relation to property which is located outside South Australia or to property in South Australia which belonged to a person who lived elsewhere at the time of their death.
+Different rules may apply in relation to property that is located outside South Australia or to property in South Australia that belonged to a person who lived elsewhere at the time of their death.

 The intestacy rules may require the deceased person's assets to be distributed in a way that is very different to the outcome that the family of the deceased person expect, and may also be very different to the result that the deceased person would have wanted.
 In particular, these rules may be very different from the traditional or customary way of dealing with the passing of an Indigenous person.
 For that reason, it is usually sensible to prepare a will to make sure that the estate goes to the family and community members that the artist believes should receive them.